Dadpops/quoteGenerator/README.md

 }
 ```

-Able to link directly into 'composing a new tweet' with the quote currently generated
+-Able to link directly into 'composing a new tweet' with the quote currently generated
 ```javascript
 function tweetQuote() {
     const quote = quoteText.innerText;